jwasham/machine-learning/README.md

-# machine-learning
+# Machine Learning

-This is a collection of notes on machine learning algorithms.
+This is a collection of notes and code for machine learning algorithms.

 Most of these will be Matlab/Octave files.
+Would like to add some Python/Numpy implementations later.